The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

 Do Forget Me Nots Come Back Every Year?

-Perennial varieties of forget-me-not do come back in the spring.
+The perennial variety of forget-me-not do come back in the spr.
 They reseed or sprout from underground roots to create new growth.

-However, there are also biennial and annual varieties that don’t come back every year.
+However, there are also biennial and annual plants and those varieties don’t come back every year.

 How to Harvest Forget Me Not Seeds